WilldooIT/Pentaho-Odoo/README.md

 A more detailed description of changes can be found on the [Pentaho Report for Odoo wiki](https://github.com/WilldooIT/Pentaho-Odoo/wiki/Significant-Changes "Pentaho Reports for Odoo Wiki")

+* July 2019 - Upgrade of all modules to v12 and testing.
 * June 2019 - Upgrade of all modules to v11 and testing.
 Repository rename to willdooit-pentaho-odoo.
 Drop support of Object based reports.
 * December 2016 - Repository rename to Pentaho-Odoo in preparation for version 10.0 development.
 Company references changed to WilldooIT.
 * February 2016 - Upgrade to support Odoo version 9.0.